-British PM May fails to win over her party ahead of Brexit vote

-LONDON (Reuters) - Britain’s exit from the European Union hung in the balance on Tuesday after Prime Minister Theresa May’s newly won assurances on her divorce deal failed to win over the main Brexit faction in her Conservative Party hours before a vote in parliament.
+Britain's May tells lawmakers: back me or lose Brexit

+Nonetheless, May defended her plan as a good deal compared to a series of unattractive alternatives.

+“If this vote is not passed tonight, if this deal is not passed, then Brexit could be lost,” a hoarse-voiced May told lawmakers in the House of Commons.

-In a last-ditch bid to plot an orderly path out of the Brexit maze days before the United Kingdom is due to leave, May rushed to Strasbourg on Monday to agree legally binding assurances with European Commission President Jean-Claude Juncker.
+In a last-ditch bid to save her Brexit plan days before the United Kingdom is due to leave, May rushed to Strasbourg on Monday to agree legally binding assurances with European Commission President Jean-Claude Juncker.

-But Attorney General Geoffrey Cox said in a written opinion the assurances left the legal risk of the United Kingdom being locked in the bloc’s orbit after Brexit, the most controversial issue for Brexit-supporting lawmakers.
+But Britain’s attorney general, Geoffrey Cox, dealt a blow to May’s plans, saying the assurances she had been given still meant the United kingdom could be locked in the bloc’s orbit after Brexit, the most controversial issue for Brexit-supporting lawmakers.

 “The legal risk remains unchanged,” Cox said.
 “However, the matter of law affecting withdrawal can only inform what is essentially a political decision that each of us must make.”

 British lawmakers, who on Jan.
-15 voted 432-202 against May’s deal, will vote at 1900 GMT.
+15 voted 432-202 against May’s deal, will vote at 1900 GMT (3 p.m.
+ET).
 The main pro-Brexit faction in May’s party, the European Research Group, said it did not recommend voting for her deal.

 The main sticking point is the so-called Irish border backstop, an insurance policy aimed at avoiding controls on the border between the British province of Northern Ireland and EU-member Ireland after Brexit.